rabbitmq/rabbitmq-website/versioned_docs/version-3.13/plugins.md

   <tr>
     <th>rabbitmq_amqp1_0</th>
     <td>
       AMQP 1.0 protocol support.
-      This plugin is several years old and is moderately mature.
-It may have certain limitations with its current architecture but most major AMQP 1.0 features should be in place.
+For 4.0 (currently in development), this plugin has been integrated into the core and becomes a no-op.

       <ul>
         <li>
           <a href="https://github.com/rabbitmq/rabbitmq-server/blob/main/deps/rabbitmq_amqp1_0/README.md">README for this plugin</a>